 The following individuals are ineligible to be included in the AG and are not counted as AG or Needs Group members when determining eligibility and the benefit level.
+See Section 9.1.

+DUE TO THE DELETION OF SOME MANUAL MATERIAL PAGES 89 - 90 HAVE BEEN RESERVED FOR FUTURE USE.

-WV INCOME MAI NTENANCE MANUAL CHAPTER 10 Ir ncome 10.4 - Indiv iduals subject to an enumeration penalty iduals who are ineligible ABAWDs due to ration of the first or second 3-month limit.
-However, h is income is deemed as follows: Step 1: The total non-excluded income of the disqualified individual is divided by the number of persons in the AG, plus the disqualified individual(s).
+- Individuals subject to an enumeration penalty - Ineligible aliens

+However, his income is deemed as follows:

+Step 1: The total non-excluded income of the ineligible individual is divided by the number of persons in the AG, plus the ineligible individual(s).
 This is each individual's prorata share.

 Step 2: Subtract the disqualified individual(s') share from his total non-excluded income.
 The remaining amount is counted as income to the AG.
-The Earned deemed to the terms of I Income Disregard is applied only to the portion the AG. expenses, n of the AG's shelter/utility and dependent care which is paid from the disqualified individual's rorated as described above. not exceed When the d Dependent Deduction t of the prorated dependent care expense must d the maximum Dependent Care Deduction. dependent care expense exceeds the maximum Care Deduction, the maximum Dependent Care is prorated.
-Only the AG's prorata share of is used as a deduction when determining noome. three childr The household consists of father, mother and en.
-The father has earnings of \$500 per month qualified individual. o other income in the home.
-Rent is \$250 and al \$150.
-Income for the AG is calculated as Step 1: $500 \div 5 = 100$ Prorata income share for each person Step 2: \$500 Father's income -100 Father's prorata share \$400 Deemed to AG as earned income

-CHAPTER 10 WV INCOME MA INTENANCE MANUAL 10.
-Income Step 1: \$250 ÷ 5 = \$50 Prorata rent share for each person Step 2: \$250 Rent paid with father's income - 50 Father's prorata share \$200 Used as shelter expense for AG Step 1: $150 \div 5 = 30$ Prorata utility share for each person Step 2: \$150 Utilities - 30 Father's prorata share \$120 Used as utility expenses for AG the current the AG receives the SUA, it is necessary to divide SUA by the number of people in the AG, plus the d individual(s).

-EXAMPLE:
+The Earned Income Disregard is applied only to the portion deemed to the AG.

+The portion of the AG's allowable child support payments, shelter and dependent care expenses, which is billed to and/or paid by the ineligible individual is prorated as described above.

+NOTE: No portion of an AG's SUA is prorated due to the ineligibility of an AG member.

+EXAMPLE: The household consists of father, mother and three children.
+The father has earnings of \$500 per month and is an ineligible individual.
+There is no other income in the home and the father pays the \$250 rent.

+Income for the AG is calculated as follows:

+Step 1: $$500 \div 5 = 100 Pro rata income share for each person

+Step 2: \$500 Father's income

+-100 Father's pro rata share

+\$400 Deemed to AG as earned income

+The shelter expense is calculated as follows:

-Step 1: $248 \div 5 = 49.60$ prorata share of SUA Step 2: \$248 SUA - 49 Father's prorata share \$199 used as AG's SUA
+Step 1: $$250 \div 5 = 50 Pro rata rent share for each

+person

+Step 2: \$250 Rent paid by father

+- 50 Father's pro rata share

+\$200 Used as shelter expense for AG

-(2) Disqualified for Other Reasons
+(2) Disqualified Individuals